misslivirose/basic-unity-vr/07_GameplayComponents.md

 ## Winning the Game

-Now that we have the timer to track our pace, it's time to add a "finish line" of sorts - you can extend the gameplay in a variety of ways, but for simplicity we'll just be adding a hidden goal that the player needs to find.
+Now that we have the timer to track our pace, it's time to add a "finish line" of sorts - you can extend the gameplay in a variety of ways that we won't necessarily cover here, but for simplicity we'll just be adding a hidden goal that the player needs to find.
 To do this, we'll need to do a couple of things:

 * Create a GameObject where we want the end of our maze to be
 * Add a 'Game Over' UI element
 * Write a script to handle finding the ending trigger, displaying the Game Over UI, and resetting the character position & timer

 {x: game_object_final} Creating the final GameObject

 {x: gameover_gui} Make the Game Over GUI